jsmolka/egg-player/readme.md

 - use `inline` functions for `Utils`
 - move css loading to its widget
 - move font loading from `Utils` to `main`
+- proper template function implementation for `chunk`
+- consider moving `chunk` into `AbstractController` since it is only used for threading
+- use `div_t` in `chunk` function
+- move remaining `FileUtil` into core and delete utils folder

 ### Icons
 - use svg format / different sizes